Herbert wins 1st European Tour title on Australia Day

 DUBAI, United Arab Emirates (AP) — Lucas Herbert marked Australia Day in his native country by capturing his first professional title, beating Christiaan Bezuidenhout of South Africa at the second hole of a playoff to win the Dubai Desert Classic after a wild final round on Sunday.

-Herbert rolled in a birdie putt from 2 feet at the 18th on his third trip up the last hole at Emirates Golf Club, after Bezuidenhout failed to get up and down from the back of the green for his own birdie.
+Herbert rolled in a birdie putt from 2 feet at the 18th on his third trip up the par-5 last hole at Emirates Golf Club, after Bezuidenhout failed to get up and down from the back of the green for his own birdie.

+The 24-year-old Herbert dedicated his victory to the people back home battling Australia’s unprecedented wildfire crisis.

+“Obviously there’s some pretty awful stuff happening right now in Australia with the fires,” Herbert said.

+“Everyone around the world is behind us and hopefully we can keep fighting harder than what I did on the first playoff hole.
+That’s nothing compared to the firefighters and volunteers putting out the fires.
+Sending all my love back home and hope everyone is well.”

-They had both shot 4-under 68s to come from way back in the field to finish on 9-under 279, two strokes clear of three players – Tom Lewis (74), Dean Burmester (72) and Adri Arnaus (70).
+Herbert and Bezuidenhout both shot 4-under 68s to come from six shots behind at the start of the final day to finish on 9-under 279, two strokes clear of three players – Tom Lewis (74), Dean Burmester (72) and Adri Arnaus (70).

 Bryson DeChambeau, seeking to retain the title, finished with four straight bogeys to drop out of contention and wound up four shots off the lead after a 76.